onepub-dev/nginx-le/cli/README.md

 # Nginx-LE

-Nginx-LE provides a docker container and tools to create an Nginx web server with Lets Encrypt built in.
+Nginx-LE provides a docker container and tools to create an Nginx web server that automatically acquires and renews HTTPS certificates.

-LetsEncrypt uses the cli tool Certbot to acquire certificates.
-Nginx-LE automates the configuration and running of Certbot and Nginx.
+Nginx-LE uses the LetsEncrypt cli tool, Certbot, to acquire and renew certificates.

+Nginx-LE ships as a Docker image which you can use with Docker or Docker Compose.

+You can also use Nginx-LE cli tooling which allows you to configure and build Nginx-LE containers in a couple of seconds.

+Nginx-LE is suitable for production systems, internal infrastucture and even when a developer needs a web server on their local machine.

 This documenation tends to use the terms LetsEncrypt and Certbot somewhat interchangably.

 Nginx-LE supports both public facing web servers and private (internal) web servers such as those used by individual developers.